GEMINI-Breeding/GEMINI-Breeding.github.io/docs/2. Hardware/Drone/3 - Drone SOP.md

 ## Using a Tablet or PC?

-An Android tablet will be provided with the GEMINI Drone.
-You can connect the drone with a datalink USB, the same as a PC.
-Using a tablet, you can monitor the drone status when you are out in the field.
-However, using a PC is recommended if you want to change detailed settings and make flight missions with keyboards and a mouse.
+You can connect the drone to an android tablet using USB OTG, the same as a PC.
+Using a tablet, you can monitor the drone's status and telemetry data when you are out in the field.
+However, using a laptop PC is recommended if you want to change detailed settings.

 ## How to Make Survey Missions in Mission Planner